rogerjbos/ship84/content/faq.md

 ## 6. When are the day says?

-Day sails take place on * Saturdays or Sundays* from *10 AM to 2 PM* during the summer months.
+Day sails take place on *Saturdays* or *Sundays* during the summer months.

 ## 7. What kind of skills do you teach?